vanniktech/lint-rules/README.md

 - **UnusedMergeAttributes** - Adding android, app and other attributes to <merge> won't be used by the system for custom views and hence can lead to errors.
 - **WrongAnnotationOrder** - Annotations should always be applied with the same order to have consistency across the code base.
 - **WrongConstraintLayoutUsage** - Instead of using left & right constraints start & right should be used.
-- **WrongLayoutName** - The layout file name should be prefixed with one of the following: activity_, view_, fragment_, dialog_, bottom_sheet_, adapter_item_, divider_, space_.
+- **WrongLayoutName** - The layout file name should be prefixed with one of the following: activity_, view_, fragment_, dialog_, bottom_sheet_, adapter_item_, divider_, space_, popup_window_.
 This will improve consistency in your code base as well as enforce a certain structure.
 - **WrongMenuIdFormat** - Menu ids should be in lowerCamelCase format.
 This has the benefit of saving an unnecessary underscore and also just looks nicer.
 - **WrongTestMethodName** - The @Test annotation already states that this is a test hence the test prefix is not necessary.
 - **WrongViewIdFormat** - View ids should be in lowerCamelCase format.
 This has the benefit of saving an unnecessary underscore and also just looks nicer.